Warm Home Discount

 Contact your energy firm as soon as possible if you are in the broader group.
-The numbers of discounts it can give are limited.
+The number of discounts it can give is limited.

 The Warm Home Discount will be applied to your electricity account.
 So if you receive gas and electricity from different suppliers, you should contact your electricity company to register.
 But if you get your gas and electricity from the same supplier, you can ask it to credit your gas account instead.

 If I switch energy supplier, what happens to my Warm Home Discount?